Bleuzen/arch-kde-setup/README.md

-# manjaro-kde-setup
+# arch-kde-setup
-My Manjaro KDE setup
+Post-install scripts for Arch Linux / Manjaro with KDE

+This does not install KDE, it assumes it is already installed.

 #### Install